o2r-project/o2r-finder/README.md

 ## Development

-Start an Elasticsearch instance, mounting local configuration files (see [documentation](https://hub.docker.com/_/elasticsearch/) and the corresponding GitHub repository, which is the base for the directory `/esconfig`; and empty `scripts` directory is needed so that the whole directory `config` can be mounted without error), and exposing the default port on the host.
+Start an Elasticsearch instance, mounting local configuration files (see [documentation](https://hub.docker.com/_/elasticsearch/) and the corresponding GitHub repository, which is the base for the directory `/esconfig`; an empty `scripts` directory is needed so that the whole directory `config` can be mounted without error), and exposing the default port on the host.

 ```bash
 docker run -it --name elasticsearch -v "$(pwd)/esconfig":/usr/share/elasticsearch/config -p 9200:9200 elasticsearch:5